 If you purchased one of these masks, you should stop using it immediately and contact Technosport about getting a free replacement.
 Visit CPSC.gov to learn more.

 DETAILS OF THE E-Z-GO VEHICLE RECALL

 E-Z-GO, a division of Textron Inc. and Textron Specialized Vehicles Inc., is recalling about 8,200 vehicles over a gas tank defect that poses a potential fire hazard.
 There have been no reports of incidents or injuries thus far.

 - Freedom TXT, TXT2+2 and Valor golf cars

 - Express, Terrain, and Cushman Shuttle vehicles

 - Dates codes to watch out for: G2015 through L0515

 - Sold from January 2015 to May 2015

 If you purchased one of these golf, shuttle, or utility vehicles, stop using it immediately and contact an authorized dealer about getting a free repair.
 Visit CPSC.gov to learn more.

 Injured by a Technosport scuba mask or an E-Z-GO utility vehicle?
-Contact a San Antonio product defect lawyer at Wyatt Law Firm, Ltd. for a free case review!
+Contact a San Antonio product defect lawyer at Wyatt Law Firm, PLLC. for a free case review!